lbrierley/ai_for_ai/README.md

 To be able to work with git from the HPC (i.e., pull code developed locally) you might need to configure a Secure Shell Protocol (SSH) connection.
 Follow the instructions [here](https://confluence.collab.test-and-trace.nhs.uk/display/DEDT/HPC#HPC-Cloningtherepo) to do that.

 The full routine can be run using the `run_full_analysis.sbatch` script.
 The script contains the specific resources required on the HPC for running the routine.
-Follow the instruction in this [page](https://confluence.collab.test-and-trace.nhs.uk/display/DEDT/HPC) to familiarize yourself with HPC resources and to submit the script to the HPC.
+Please see this [HPC guidance](https://confluence.collab.test-and-trace.nhs.uk/display/DEDT/HPC) to familiarize yourself with HPC resources and to submit the script to the HPC.
 It also calls the conda environment (*zoonosis-risk-ml*) used for this project.
-The environment has already been set up using the `S3/environment.yml` file which contains the necessary code dependencies (packages). **Please note this script can take up to 2 days to run.** You can run the whole routine with:
+The environment has already been set up using the `S3/environment.yml` file which contains the necessary code dependencies (packages). **Please note this script currently can take up to 2 days to run.** You can run the whole routine from Putty with:

 ```
 sbatch S3/batch_scripts/run_full_analysis.sbatch
 ```

 Sometimes you might want to run only part of the routine.
 To do that, you can edit locally the `run_full_analysis.sbatch` file by commenting off any lines corresponding to the scripts you do not want to re-run.
 Then you commit the change.
-After synchronizing the Git tree on the HPC with the remote tree (`git pull`), you can resubmit batch job.
+After synchronizing the Git tree on the HPC with the remote tree (`git pull`), you can resubmit the batch job.

 ## Links
 [Project Confluence page](https://confluence.collab.test-and-trace.nhs.uk/display/DEDT/Avian+Influenza+Zoonotic+Risk+Modelling+ML)